What's happened

 How we got here

-Cuba has faced a severe energy shortage for months, worsened by US sanctions and the suspension of Venezuelan oil shipments.
-The country relies heavily on imports to sustain its energy grid, with recent disruptions leading to widespread blackouts and shortages of food and medicine.
-The arrival of the tanker marks a rare exception to US policy, driven by humanitarian concerns.
+Cuba has faced a severe energy shortage for months, worsened by the US sanctions and the halt of Venezuelan oil shipments following US actions against Venezuela's government.
+The country relies heavily on imported fuel, and the recent blockade of oil deliveries has led to widespread blackouts and shortages of essentials.
+The arrival of the Russian tanker marks a rare exception to US policy, driven by humanitarian concerns amid Cuba's economic crisis.

 Go deeper